 Vestmannaeyjar hiking routes

-Vestmannaeyjar – The most beautiful walks on Heimaey
+Vestmannaeyjar walking tracks – The best hikes on Heimaey

 Mysterious peaks rising out of the sea, just off the south coast of Iceland, this stunning island is a must-see.
 Vestmannaeyjar has an incredible density of spectacular sights and features.
 There are steep and craggy mountain ridges, dramatic sea cliffs, hidden beaches, a couple of volcanoes, mossy lava flows and a magical valley.
 And the biggest puffin colony in the world.